 The Company applies the provisions of ASC 805, Business Combinations, in the accounting for its acquisitions.
 It requires the Company to recognize separately from goodwill the assets acquired and the liabilities assumed at their acquisition date fair values.
-Goodwill as of the acquisition date is measured as the excess of consideration transferred and the net of the acquisition date fair values of the assets acquired and the liabilities assumed at their acquisition set as the excess of consideration transferred and the net of the acquisition date fair values of the assets acquired and the liabilities assumed.
+Goodwill as of the acquisition date is measured as the excess of consideration transferred and the net of the acquisition date fair values of the assets acquired and the liabilities assumed.
 While the Company uses its best estimates and assumptions to accurately value assets acquired and liabilities assumed at the acquisition date, its estimates are inherently uncertain and subject to refinement.
 As a result, during the measurement period, which may be up to one year from the acquisition date, it records adjustments to the assets acquired and liabilities assumed with the corresponding offset to goodwill.
 Upon the conclusion of the measurement period or final determination of the values of assets acquired or liabilities assumed, whichever comes first, any subsequent adjustments are recorded to our consolidated statements of income.